Vanessaxb/onlineBookstore/README.md

 ## Features:
-1. User Authentication (Signup, Login and Logout)
+1. User token-based Authentication (Signup, Login and Logout)
 2. Navigation responding to the login status of the user
 3. New Orders Product Listing Page
 4. Filter by Book Genre Categories